 Using a “loose” model inspired by grief practitioners working in the various fields, participants can immerse themselves in the “natural” healing environment of the river and enact simple activities using the organic and already existing materials around them.

-Workshops will be held prior to the main exhibition where participants can make more intricate and time consuming “art works” to be installed on the path-
+Free Workshops are held prior to the main exhibition where participants can make more intricate and time consuming “art works” to be installed on the path-

 for example Cocoons formed from branches, paper and flour…